List of Schütte-Lanz airships

 Most Schütte-Lanz airships were made of plywood rather than aluminium alloy.
 Despite this, Schütte-Lanz introduced many design innovations that were soon adopted by competitor Zeppelin.
-This is a late war example – probably 1918's S.L.22.
+Depicted here is the SL 20 on one of her test flights at Mannheim-Rheinau.

 Silhouettes demonstrate the relative sizes of six SL airships.

-SMS Seydlitz with an airship by Zeppelin or Schütte-Lanz.

 Schütte-Lanz (SL) airships were a series of rigid airships designed and built by the Luftschiffbau Schütte-Lanz company from 1909 until 1917.
 One research and four passenger airships were planned for post-war use, but were never built.
 The Schütte-Lanz company was an early competitor of the more famous airships built by Ferdinand von Zeppelin.
 It is common for all rigid airships to be informally called zeppelins regardless of their manufacturer, and Schütte-Lanz airships are often referred to as such, but the Zeppelin name technically only applies to those manufactured by the Zeppelin company.